cityofaustin/Residential-Permitting/_projects/interior-remodel/apply.md

 Intake happens during Residential Plan Review at the One Texas Center.
 You may:

 * Sign up for intake in person at the QLess Kiosk.
 The kiosk is located within the Residential Plan Review Division.
 * Or you can save time by joining the line remotely on the QLess website.
 Fill out your name and number on the website, click on "Residential" and select "Submissions."
-You will receive a text that includes your estimated service time.
-Follow the text prompts to receive status updates, leave the line, or to get help.
+You will get a text with your estimated wait time.
+Follow the text prompts to receive status updates, leave the line, or get help.

 ### What Happens at Intake?